jtribe/ios-tools/README.md

 ## Bundle Versions/Build Numbers

-The Build Numbers are based on git commits (see `xcode/bundle-version.sh`).
+The Build Numbers are based either on CI/CD build numbers or on git commits (see `scripts/bundle-version.sh`).
+If a number is passed into the first argument of this script, this number will be used.
+If no argument exists, the script will calculate it from the git commits (to remain backwards compatible with projects that don't pass in the CI number).

 You can work out the commit for a Build Number for a production or beta build by entering it into the following command, substituting `XXXX` for the build number:

 ```bash